Mos, Spain

 Mos is a municipality in the province of Pontevedra in Galicia, Spain.
 Mos is adjacent to Vigo.

-The Louro River floods through Mos from north to south, making the municipality a valley region.
+The Louro River flows through Mos from north to south, making the municipality a valley region.

 There is no significant urban nucleus and most of the population live scattered across the municipality.
 Family-owned farms and vineyards are very common.

 Weather

 The key feature of the climate of Mos is the existence of two very different microclimates, a mountain and a valley, represented near Comber and O Porriño, respectively.
 The average temperature is 14.05 °C.

 Education

 Mos has a high school, the IES de Mos.

 Mos is home to the O Castro British School, which starts from nursery through to KS4.

 Economy

 Mos has a strong industry, and because of its geographical position between Vigo and the Portuguese border, it is crossed by many transport infrastructures.
 Recently, the announcement of the construction of a high-speed railway track and a new highway has resulted in numerous demonstrations and protests.